Skip to main content

 Funding varies from district to district and campus to campus.
 Funding is based on a the school’s rural status and economic needs.

 Once a teacher earns a designation, it is applied to their SBEC teaching certificate and remains valid for five years.
 The designation is not tied to a specific grade level, subject area, campus, or district, meaning teachers can change teaching assignments or move to another district and still retain their designation.
+However, the individual must remain in a teaching role.

 As MCISD navigates the TIA process, additional infomation, including the Field Guide, will be posted on this page.